Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 - Apply detergent to the area and scrub gently for a few minutes.

-- Rinse the garment at the manufacturer’s recommended water temperature indicated in the care label.
+- Rinse the garment at the manufacturer’s recommended water temperature indicated on the care label.

-- For stubborn stains, repeat steps 1-4 until the discoloration is no longer visible.
+- Repeat steps 1-4 for stubborn stains until the discoloration is no longer visible.

 - Hang and dry the garment in the sun.